madhavlab/imat/paper/paper.md

 ![Figure 1: Step-wise annotation process for a single audio using IMAT.](figures/interface1.jpg){width=100% fig.align="center"}
 Figure 1.
 IMAT Interface: (a) user uploads any .wav audio file, (b) user visualizes the uploaded audio waveform, (c) user visualizes the corresponding spectrogram overlayed with estimated melody and zooms into a particular time range, (d) user corrects the incorrect melody anchor points corresponding to low confidence frames by manual annotation (in that time range).

-The installation and usage instructions are detailed in README.md file of the [project repository](https://github.com/madhavlab/imat_taslp)
+The installation and usage instructions are detailed in the README.md file of the [project repository](https://github.com/madhavlab/imat_taslp)

 <!-- - Detailed installation and usage instructions
 - Details of how different ML models can be integrated with IMAT. -->